TOMToolkit/tom_base/docs/observing/observation_module.rst

 logic” for interacting with the remote observatory.
 This includes methods to submit observations, check observation status, etc. It inherits from ``BaseRoboticObservationFacility``, which contains some functionality that all observation facility classes will want.
+The ``BaseObservationFacility`` init method takes in a User object, which you can access from your facility implementation if you need it for any api requests.
+Remember to pass this parameter through if you need to override the init method in your facility implementation.

 ``MyObservationFacilityForm`` is the class that will display a GUI form for our users to create an observation.
 We can submit observations